dheerajka/Dreamforce-2018/README.md

 Download Sessions to Your Org and Plan Your DF Better Than Ever!

 ## ⚠️ Disclaimer
 This app is not officially supported by Dreamforce or salesforce.com.
 This is a community contribution by <a href="https://twitter.com/shruti4chess" target="_blank">@shruti4chess</a> to make your DF planning a breeze.
 In case of any concerns or queries, please reach out to - shruti.sridharan22@gmail.com.
 Dreamforce Sessions and it's details are always a subject to change.
-Your source of truth should always be the Dreamforce website. 🙂
+Your source of truth should always be the **Dreamforce website** and the **Agenda Builder**. 🙂

 ## ❔ What does this App do ?
 This app lets you to download all the session information from the official Dreamforce website into your Salesforce Org.